En hand som håller i en beslutsklubba över dollartecken.

-With this responsibility, we at VA SYD have the opportunity to use our combined expertise and ability to not only think of solutions within each municipality, but also ensure that we create solutions that benefit the community, the region and the environment.
-A regional wastewater treatment system for the municipalities of Burlöv, Lomma, Malmö and Svedala (which is being offered membership) is one such comprehensive solution.
-Eslöv and Lund have decided to choose other solutions.
+With this responsibility, we at VA SYD have the opportunity to use our combined expertise to not only think of solutions within each municipality, but also ensure creation of solutions that benefit the community, the region and the environment.

 Local influence through owner committees